luisantoniocrag/test-sidechain-functionalities-with-Sphere-by-Horizen-2.0.0/README.md

 - **OS**: Ubuntu 20.04.1
 - **Sphere By Horizen**: [v2.0.0](https://github.com/HorizenOfficial/Sphere_by_Horizen_Sidechain_Testnet/releases/download/desktop-v2.0.0-beta-sidechain-testnet/Sphere_by_Horizen_Sidechain_Testnet-2.0.0-beta.deb)

+The only process taken is the time it synchronizes with the network.
+Not counting that process, it only takes a couple of minutes. 👍🏻

+- ✅ Download Sphere by Horizen 2.0.0: https://github.com/HorizenOfficial/Sphere_by_Horizen_Sidechain_Testnet/releases/tag/desktop-v2.0.0-beta-sidechain-testnet
+- ✅Obtain free test ZEN (tZEN) via the Horizen Early Adopter Program (HEAP): https://heap.horizen.global/
+- ✅Use the dedicated commands on Sphere by Horizen to declare a new sidechain
+- ✅Perform a Forward Transfer from the mainchain to the sidechain

 ## Download & Install .deb - Auth 🔐

 The truth is that this process was too easy.
 And the registration is intuitive.